camsanu/wro-2025/README.md

 # Solution

 ## Mechanism
-For our prototype's motor, we used a DC motor gear system, where the motor is connected to a differential wrist mechanism that moves the back wheels.
-Our front wheels do not get any direct power from the motor, instead being hooked to the servo to proportionally steer the vehicle.
+For our prototype's motor, we used a DC motor gear system, where the motor is connected to a differential wrist mechanism that drives the back wheels and provides consistent, even movement.
+The front wheels do not receive any direct power from the motor, instead both the front wheels are hooked to the servo by a simple mechanism that we designed and 3d printed, with this we can proportionally steer the vehicle by turning both wheels at the same direction, at the same time.

 ## Electronic components